Information and Resources for Health Services and Professionals

 Resources to Support Culturally Responsive Practice

-Australian Indigenous Health Info: This website provides information on how to appropriately engage with Aboriginal and Torres Strait Islander people and communities.
+This website provides information on how to appropriately engage with Aboriginal and Torres Strait Islander people and communities.
 The Culture Ways section provides information on the holistic nature of the Aboriginal and Torres Strait Islander concept of health, and covers a number of key concepts like traditional healing and medicine, Men’s Business and Women’s Business.
 The Working with Community section focuses on how non-Indigenous people can respectfully work with Aboriginal and Torres Strait Islander people and communities, and looks at various cross-cultural issues, cultural learning and respect, ethics, and best-practice.

-Centre for Culture, Ethnicity & Health is a Victorian community organisation that aims to improve the health and well being of people from refugee and migrant backgrounds.
+A Victorian community organisation that aims to improve the health and well being of people from refugee and migrant backgrounds.
 They offer cultural responsiveness training and have a number of resources for health providers.

-EthnoMed: An American website that aims to make information about culture, language, health, illness and community resources directly accessible to health care providers who see patients from different ethnic groups.
+An American website that aims to make information about culture, language, health, illness and community resources directly accessible to health care providers who see patients from different ethnic groups.
 EthnoMed was designed to be used in clinics by care providers in the few minutes before seeing a patient in clinic.
 For instance, before seeing a Cambodian patient with asthma, a provider might access the website to learn how the concept of asthma is translated and about common cultural and interpretive issues in the Cambodian community that might complicate asthma management.

-Health Translations is an initiative of the Victorian Government.
+An initiative of the Victorian Government.
 They provide health professionals and community members with reliable, accurate, and up to date health and wellbeing information in over 100 languages.
 The website provides a link to multilingual resources published by government departments, peak health bodies, hospitals, and community health and welfare organisations.

-Migrant & Refugee Health Partnership is a multisectoral partnership that brings together health professionals and the community to address systemic barriers to health access for migrant and refugee communities.
+A multisectoral partnership that brings together health professionals and the community to address systemic barriers to health access for migrant and refugee communities.
 Their goal is to improve the health and wellbeing of migrant and refugee communities by consolidating cross-sector knowledge and expertise, fostering good policy and supporting culturally competent practice.